Daonancai/condition-DCGAN/README.md

 * python2.7
 * tensorflow1.2
 ## How to run
-This works for gray images,if RGB iamges are used,c_dim should be 3 instead of 1.You need to put the the image flies under obj path.The size of the images should be gray 100*100,or you can fix it with your own size by setting input_height=your own size, input_width=your own size,output_height=your own size, output_width=your own size, what's more,the size to be resized in preproposor.py ned=ed to be changed with your own size. inputed images like this:
+This works for gray images,if RGB iamges are used,c_dim should be 3 instead of 1.You need to put the the image flies under obj path.The size of the images should be gray 100*100,or you can fix it with your own size by setting input_height=your own size, input_width=your own size,output_height=your own size, output_width=your own size, what's more,the size to be resized in preproposor.py needs to be changed with your own size. inputed images like this:
 <br>
 ![label image](https://github.com/Daonancai/condition-DCGAN/blob/master/obj/1/1.jpg) ![label image](https://github.com/Daonancai/condition-DCGAN/blob/master/obj/2/1.jpg)